autolab/docs/docs/features.md

 ## Formatted Feedback

 Autograding feedback plays an important role in a student's Autolab experience.
 Good feedback provided by autograders can really enhance a student's learning.
-As of Summer 2020, Autolab includes the formatted feedback feature by [Alam Jala](https://github.com/alamijal).
+As of Summer 2020, Autolab includes the formatted feedback feature by [Jala Alamin](https://github.com/alamijal).
 The feature was originally introduced in Washington State University Vancouver's version of Autolab.

 Using formatted feedback requires a prior understanding of how Autolab's autograders work, as per the [Guide for Lab Authors](/docs/lab/#writing-autograders).
 The formatted feedback feature is an **optional extension** of the default feedback.
 It comes in a staged fashion, allowing differing levels of adoption.